Pōmare II

 Pōmare II (c.
 1782 – 7 December 1821) (fully Tu Tunuieaiteatua Pōmare II or in modern orthography Tū Tū-nui-ʻēʻa-i-te-atua Pōmare II; historically misspelled as Tu Tunuiea'aite-a-tua), was the second king of Tahiti between 1791 and 1821.
 He was installed by his father Pōmare I at Tarahoi, 13 February 1791.
 He ruled under regency from 1791 to 1803.

 Coronation

 On 13 February 1791, James Morisson attended the ceremony in which the young king Pōmare II was invested with the Maro 'Ura, or Royal Sash.
 The event took place in the district of Pare, on the newly constructed marae.
 On that day, thirty human sacrifices were offered, some of whom had been killed nearly a month earlier.
-He ruled under regency from 1791 untill his father death on 3 September 1803.
+He ruled under regency from 1791 until his father's death on 3 September 1803.

 Titles

 According to the writings of English missionary in 1799, Pōmare II's title was "Otoo.noo.ey te Ātoo'ā" (O Tu nui ai te Atua).
 He was revered as a divine figure.
 His celestial residence was known as "Yow Rye" ('A'o Ra'i, meaning "clouds of heaven"), and his double canoe was called "Ān'ooānooā" (Anuanua, or "rainbow").
 His manner of riding on the shoulders of an attendant was known as Māh'owtā (Mahuta, meaning "flying".
 His torch, "Oowe'erā" (O Uira, or "lightning"), and the drum "Pāte'ere" (Patiri, or "thunder"), which was frequently played for his amusement, further emphasized his embodiment of elemental forces.

 According to their writings in 1806, Pōmare II had different names in various districts.
 In Pare, he was called "Tunu-e-ae-tɛ-tua" (Tu nui ai te atua); in Faaʻa, "Tʻ-Ɛree vaɛ.ɛ.tua" (Te ariʻi vae atua); in Atehuru, "Tɛ-vahe-atua" (Te vahi atua); in Taiarapu, "Tʻ-Ɛree-navahoroa" (Te ariʻi na vaho roa); and in Eimeo (Moʻorea), "Punua-tɛ-rae-ɛ-tua" (Punua te raʻi atua).
 These names, given to the king, signified his authority as one invested with the power that traditionally belonged to the various chiefs presiding over different districts and were used on special occasions.